 Paralytic poliomyelitis (severe)

 In this mild form of polio, most people have flu-like symptoms such as fever, mild headache, sore throat, vomiting, and a general feeling of illness (malaise).
 These symptoms develop 3 to 5 days after exposure to the virus.

-About 4% of people who have this serious form of polio typically develop a stiff neck and/or back and headache (aseptic meningitis Viral Meningitis Viral meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space) when it is caused... read more ) several days after the flu-like symptoms of abortive poliomyelitis.
+About 4% of people with poliovirus infection have this serious form of polio.
+They typically develop a stiff neck and/or back and headache (aseptic meningitis Viral Meningitis ) several days after the flu-like symptoms of abortive poliomyelitis.
 The symptoms last 2 to 10 days.
 People do not develop paralysis.

-Fewer than 1% of people have this severe form of polio.
+Fewer than 1% of people with poliovirus infection have this severe form of polio.
 In addition to aseptic meningitis, people who have this form also develop paralysis.

 The symptoms, which usually appear 7 to 21 days after infection, include fever, severe headache, a stiff neck and back, and deep muscle pain.
 Sometimes areas of skin develop odd sensations, such as pins and needles or unusual sensitivity to pain.

 Depending on which parts of the brain and spinal cord are affected, the disease may progress no further, or weakness or paralysis may develop in certain muscles.
 Typically, paralysis affects the muscles in the arms and legs, making them limp and unable to contract (called flaccid paralysis).